princekumarcse/princekumarcse/README.md

-- 👋 Hi, I’m Prince Kumar
+👋 Hi, I’m Prince Kumar
-- 👀 I’m interested in coding and DSA
-- 💞️ I’m looking to collaborate on Software development
-- 📫 How to reach me through mail-princekumarcse62032@gmail.com
+👨‍🏫 I’m a Technical Trainer passionate about Coding, Python, and DSA 👀 I’m interested in teaching, software development, and building strong programming fundamentals 💞️ I’m looking to collaborate on training programs, coding projects, and educational content 📫 How to reach me: [princekumarcse62032@gmail.com](mailto:princekumarcse62032@gmail.com)

 <!---
 princekumarcse/princekumarcse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.